SK1617-cloud/cyber-defence-quiz/README.md

 ## Design Section
 ### GUI Design
- the GUI was made using Figma to demonstarte the user interface and layout of the application before the development begins. the design focuses on making it relevent to organisations gudeline and layouts.
+The GUI was made using Figma to demonstrate the user interface and layout of the application before the development begins. the design focuses on making it relevant to organisations guidelines and layouts.
 The application will be using blue grey colour scheme as it matches the BMW brand style.
-The application will also be using calvice font formate as it best matches the organisations policies.
+The application will also be using calvice font format as it best matches the organisations policies.
 The design focuses on simplicity, clarity, and ease of navigation to ensure an accessible user experience.

 The user Journey can be seen in the image below:

 ![alt text](image.png)

-you can clearly see the user journey in the image attched. the application will start off with asking you to enter your name so that app will understand who is using it and easier to store the results. on the second screen you allows users to select the topic they would like to learn about. on the next screen asper the topic it will display the multiple choice questions for users to answer. on the last screen they can see thier results.
+You can clearly see the user journey in the image attached.
+The application will start off with asking you to enter your name so that app will understand who is using it and easier to store the results.
+On the second screen you allow users to select the topic they would like to learn about.
+On the next screen as per, the topic it will display the multiple-choice questions for users to answer. on the last screen they can see their results.

  ## Functional and Non-functional Requirements